davidledwards/ped/README.md

 ## Limitations

-`ped` currently has a few notable limitations or deficiencies that will be addressed in future versions.
+`ped` currently has a few notable limitations or deficiencies that may be addressed in future versions.

 - An auto-save feature has not been implemented, so remember to save frequently.
+- TAB characters `\t` are not indented as one might expect, but rather as a special character `→`.
 - A target binary does not exist for Windows.

 ## Release